-The facility is equipped with Water Alternating Gas reinjection technology, as well as efficient stripping and reinjection of carbon dioxide from fuel gas production.
+The facility is equipped with Water Alternating Gas reinjection technology, as well as stripping and reinjecting carbon dioxide from fuel gas production.
 It has the capacity to compress up to 48 MMscfd of carbon dioxide, minimising impact to the environment.